kevpeek/kotlinJsLambda/README.md

 getting a functioning Lambda function.

 ## Environment
-The following describes the environment I used when compiling this guide.
-Other versions of dependencies may work.
+The following describes the environment used when compiling this guide.
+Other versions may work.
 PRs with updates an corrections are welcome.

 - Kotlin 1.3.50
 - Gradle 5.6.2